Think-tank report on Uighur labor in China lists global brands

 Apple referred Reuters to an earlier statement that said “Apple is dedicated to ensuring that everyone in our supply chain is treated with the dignity and respect they deserve.
 We have not seen this report but we work closely with all our suppliers to ensure our high standards are upheld.”

-The other companies mentioned in the introduction to ASPI’s report - BMW (BMWG.DE), Gap Inc (GPS.N) , Huawei Technologies Co Ltd, Nike Inc (NKE.N), Samsung, Sony Corp (6758.T), and Volkswagen (VOWG_p.DE) did not respond to requests for comment on Monday.
+The other companies mentioned in the introduction to ASPI’s report - BMW (BMWG.DE), Gap Inc (GPS.N) , Huawei Technologies Co Ltd[HWT.UL], Nike Inc (NKE.N), Samsung [SAGR.UL] and Sony Corp (6758.T) did not respond to requests for comment on Monday.

 O-Film Technology did not respond to a request for a comment either.

+Volkswagen told Reuters in a statement that none of the listed companies is a direct supplier.
+It said the company holds “direct authority” in all parts of its business and “respects minorities, employee representation and social and labor standards.”

-The report said a small number of the brands, including Abercrombie & Fitch Co, advised vendors to terminate their relationships with these companies in 2020, and others denied direct contractual relationships with the suppliers.
+The report said a small number of the brands, including Abercrombie & Fitch Co [ANF.N], advised vendors to terminate their relationships with these companies in 2020, and others denied direct contractual relationships with the suppliers.

 ASPI describes itself as an independent think-tank whose core aim is to provide insight for the Australian government on matters of defense, security and strategic policy.